nitinkumar018/Advanced-Rasa-chatbot-with-ChatGPT/README.md

 # Project: Build an advanced Rasa chatbot with ChatGPT-4
+## Rasa chatbot with ChatGPT-4 is created on anaconda prompt
 ## chatgpt is a large language model (LLM) developed by openAI that uses machine learning algorithm to generate human like responses to the user inputs
 ## gpt-4/ text-davinci-004 is a LLM model from openAI's GPT-4 which excels in text generation, question answers and many NLP tasks
 ## sign up for openAI to get your API key (API key use to get response from the chatgpt)